rybesh/topics/README.md

 than one topic, links to the other topics appear after the link to the document.

-On macOS, you can find a specific document in the models you've built by using the `topics` shell script in the `topics` directory.
-Give it the path to a PDF, and it will open every top documents list in which that document appears:
+You can find a specific document in the models you've built by using the `topics` shell script in the `topics` directory.
+Give it the path to a PDF, and it will print the URL of and (if it can) open in a browser every top documents list in which that document appears:

 ```
 ./topics pdf/Desktop/TO-READ/an-interesting-article.pdf
 ```

-This command will work on Linux too, but first you need to install [xdg-open](https://linux.die.net/man/1/xdg-open) (it may already be installed) and add the following to your `~/.aliases`:
+Note that if you change the port on which the local web server runs from the default of `5555`, you'll need to rebuild the shell scripts for finding specific documents.
+Assuming you've built topic models with 50, 100, and 200 topics, you can delete and rebuild the shell scripts as follows:

 ```
-alias open='xdg-open'
+rm -f topics 50-topics 100-topics 200-topics
+./build 50-topics 100-topics 200-topics
 ```

 For an explanation of the topic structure visualization, see the